Not2EXceL/HelixLib/README.md

 Contains a series of utility methods to load and map classes from internal jars and/or external directories.
 Loaded classes are mapped as such: package name -> a collection object housing classes

+###Collections Library - Ktar5
+This selection of custom-built collections gives extra functionality that can sometimes be confusing or just plain irritating to code alone.

+###Timing - Ktar5
+Cooldowns for actions and future actions and staging  and rich please make this stuff sound more professional

 ###Minecraft Utilities Branch - Ktar5
 This array of utilities is directly for interfacing with Minecraft.
 It's functions help tremendously when going through simple, but annoyingly repetetive tasks such as commands.
 As well, it contains a load of less-used functions that are little hacks through the Minecraft code that are there for reference when needed, as to avoid recoding the systems.